 Channels: Instagram, Facebook, Billboards

-For new single, "Experience," R&B singers Victoria Monet and Khalid collaborated with Spotify for a release campaign.
-The campaign included online and in-person marketing tactics, and is the favorite campaign of staff writer Jay Fuchs.
+For the single, "Experience," R&B singers Victoria Monet and Khalid collaborated with Spotify for a release campaign.
+The campaign included online and in-person marketing tactics and is the favorite campaign of HubSpot staff writer Jay Fuchs.

 In Canada, there was a billboard put up in Toronto, promoting the song's Spotify release.
 In response, Monet posted a picture on Instagram to share with her fans and promote the single:

-The use of online and in-person marketing methods makes this integrated campaign one that can be seen by eyes from anywhere.
-From the billboard in Canada, to international Facebook and Instagram fans, the release of "Experience" was anticipated globally.
-In fact, in one month, the single has become Monet's most popular song on the streaming service.
+The use of online and in-person marketing methods makes this integrated campaign one that can be seen from anywhere.
+From the billboard in Canada to international Facebook and Instagram fans, the release of "Experience" was anticipated globally.
+In fact, in one month, the single became Monet's most popular song on the streaming service.

 Channels: Website, YouTube